Welcome to the WMLT blog. Here’s a cook’s tour of what we’ll cover:

 Let the blogging begin.

 LawyerBrain LLC is the consulting firm I founded after I left Hildebrandt in 2011.
-Our mission is to help large and mid-size law firms with a range of people issues such as leadership, change management and motivation.
+Our mission is to help large and mid-size law firms as well as corporate legal departments with a range of people issues such as leadership, change management and motivation.
 I spent ten years as a trial lawyer, and then earned a Ph.D. in Psychology at Temple University in 1993.
 I subsequently spent nearly 9 years at Altman Weil as a consultant, and then 6 years at Hildebrandt as the Chair of the Leadership & Organization Development practice.
-Since 1984, I’ve worked with over 750 law firms, helping management to improve lawyer performance in one way or another.
+Since 1984, I’ve worked with over 750 law firms, and 25 law departments, helping management to improve lawyer performance in one way or another.

-Law firms that hire LawyerBrain have a variety of interests and challenges.
+Law firms and law departments that hire LawyerBrain have a variety of interests and challenges.
 Here are a few of our recent assignments:

 - Help a firm that recently merged to design a new associate talent model, while building significant buy-in among the lawyers for the changes proposed